FAQ

 - Decide which side is easier to keep intact—clips and alignment often sit on one side; try to disturb that side less when segmenting.

-- You can start by separating a more independent region on the looser side; if the boundary is messy, regions fragment, or clips suffer, undo.
+- Start by separating a more independent region; if the boundary is messy, regions fragment, or clips suffer, undo.

 - After undo, reselect from an adjacent large region and segment again—retrying beats forcing a bad cut.